-22 For further discussion, see, Gilda R. Daniels, A Vote Delayed is a Vote Denied: A Preemptive Approach to Eliminating Election Administration Legislation that Disenfranchises Unwanted Voters, forthcoming in the University of Louisville Law Review, November 2008.
+17 For further discussion on the cumulative effective of new millennium disenfranchising methods, see, Gilda R. Daniels, A Vote Delayed is a Vote Denied: A Preemptive Approach to Eliminating Election Administration Legislation that Disenfranchises Unwanted Voters, forthcoming in the University of Louisville Law Review, November 2008.